Kathleen Turner: Health

+Despite drug therapy to help her condition, Turner's rheumatoid arthritis progressed for about eight years.
+Then, thanks to newly available treatments, it went into remission.

-A few weeks after leaving the production of the play The Graduate in November 2002, she was admitted into the Geisinger Marworth Treatment Center in Waverly, Pennsylvania, for the treatment of alcoholism.
+A few weeks after leaving the production of the play The Graduate in November 2002, Turner was admitted into the Geisinger Marworth Treatment Center in Waverly, Pennsylvania, for the treatment of alcoholism.
 "I have no problem with alcohol when I'm working", she explained.
 "It's when I'm home alone that I can't control my drinking ...
 I was going toward excess.
 I mean, really!
 I think I was losing my control over it.
 So it pulled me back."